 Applications to participate in the next LEAD cohort, Class XII (2022-2023), are now closed.
 Thank you to the many applicants and those who have provided references for the applicants.

-The online application will remain open from June 1 until October 1, 2021.
-See below for application materials and details on how to apply.
+The online application was open from June 1 until October 1, 2021.

 Thank you for your interest in joining the LEAD Maryland Fellowship Program's next cohort, Class XII.
 Class XII will participate in 2022-2023.
-The online application form will be available June 1 through October 1, 2021.
-In addition to completing the online application, applicants must also contact 3 references who must each submit a reference form (found below).
+The online application was available June 1 through October 1, 2021.
+In addition to completing the online application, applicants need 3 references.
+A reference form is provided (found below).
 Reference forms must be returned directly from the recommender to the LEAD Maryland Foundation office via email: firstname.lastname@example.org, or mail: 124 Wye Narrows Drive, Queenstown, MD 21658.
 The LEAD Fellowship Program is for adults, age 21 and over.

 Introduction to the LEAD Program

 For a brief overview of the LEAD Program including curriculum, time commitment, benefits to participation, eligibility, and the application process, click here.

 LEAD Alumni Workshop Addressed Broadband Connectivity in Rural Maryland